TimBiden/tutorials/How To Contribute.md

 How To Contribute:

 1. Please organize everything alphabetically.
 That includes topics and book names.
-2. If you add a tech topic, the markup is "##" before the topic name.
+2. If you add a tech topic, the markup is `##` before the topic name.
-3. If you add a sub-topic, the markup is "_sub-topic_".
+3. If you add a sub-topic, the markup is `_sub-topic name_`.
-4. Please add a "<""br"">" after the author's name to separate the link onto a new line.
+4. Please add a `<br>` after the author's name to separate the link onto a new line.

 In the end, it should look like this: